theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 ### Exercise: linking a CSS file to an HTML document

-- Create a new directory called `css-tutorial`.
+- Create a new directory.
 - Create an HTML document in this directory.
 Name it `index.html`.
 - Add a few paragraphs to the document.
-- Create a directory inside stylesheet called `css`.
+- Create a directory inside the main directory called `css`.
 - Create a file called `style.css` inside the `css` directory.
 - Connect the stylesheet to the HTML document.
 - Use the stylesheet to color the paragraphs red.